BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Agentic Framework for Barrier Synthesis

 \paragraph{Barrier Synthesis Agent.} This agent leverages the reasoning abilities of LLMs to analyze system dynamics and propose barrier certificates that satisfy the safety conditions~\eqref{eq:initial_condition}--\eqref{eq:invariance_condition_discrete}.
 During the first main iteration ($k = 1$), it incorporates relevant historical examples from the Retrieval Agent.
 For later iterations and refinements, it integrates feedback from the Verifier Agent to modify structure and coefficients.
 For systems requiring control synthesis, the agent jointly produces both the barrier certificate and controller expressions to ensure compatibility between safety and control objectives.

 \paragraph{Barrier Verifier Agent.} The Barrier Verifier Agent conducts a two-stage evaluation of candidate barriers.
-In the first stage, it performs a sample-based validation across $N$ points drawn from $X_I$, $X_U$, and $X$, where $N$ is selected to balance computational efficiency with adequate state space coverage; we use $N=5000$ in our experiments to achieve this trade-off, discarding invalid barriers to avoid unnecessary SMT solver calls.
+In the first stage, it performs a sample-based validation across $N$ points drawn from $X_I$, $X_U$, and $X$, where $N$ is selected to balance computational efficiency with adequate state space coverage; we use $N=5000$ in our experiments to achieve this trade-off, discarding invalid barriers that violate any of the three conditions on at least one of sampled points, to avoid unnecessary SMT solver calls.
 In the second stage, it performs formal verification using SMT solvers such as Z3~\citep{demoura2008z3}, Yices~\citep{dutertre2006yices}, and cvc5~\citep{barbosa2022cvc5}, checking the unsatisfiability of negated barrier conditions.
-The agent selects solvers adaptively based on problem structure, applies symbolic conversions or Taylor approximations when necessary, and handles verification failures through solver switching or adaptive timeout adjustments.
+The agent selects solvers adaptively based on problem structure (e.g., polynomial vs. transcendental terms), expression complexity, and implicit knowledge of solver capabilities (e.g., whether transcendental functions are supported), and then applies symbolic conversions or Taylor approximations when necessary, and handles verification failures through solver switching or adaptive timeout adjustments.

 \paragraph{Iterative Refinement Mechanism.} When verification fails, the Verifier Agent provides the violated conditions and counterexamples as feedback to the Synthesis Agent, which uses them to refine the barrier.
 In early refinements ($r \leq 2$), the agent adjusts coefficients while preserving structure; in later refinements ($r > 2$), it performs structural modifications such as adding or removing coupling terms while maintaining polynomial degree.
 This strategy balances exploitation (fine-tuning promising templates) and exploration (structural variation across iterations).
 The Verifier Agent logs all intermediate results, enabling cumulative feedback that helps the Synthesis Agent learn from previous attempts.
 As shown in Section~\ref{subsec:ablation_study}, this mechanism substantially increases success rates, with a large number of cases solved within one or two main iterations.